oracle-samples/oltrain/content/vz/vz.md

 ### [Modern Application Development with Oracle Kubernetes Environment and Oracle Verrazzano Enterprise Container Platform](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3614)

 This lab offers an introductory level, hands-on session with installation of Oracle Verrazzano Enterprise Container Platform, deployment of a microservice application built with Helidon.
-You will also explore Oracle Verrazzano Enterprise Container Platform tools, including OpenSearch, Grafana and Prometheus.
+You will also explore Verrazzano tools, including OpenSearch, Grafana and Prometheus.

 ---

 ### [Oracle Verrazzano Fundamentals](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=853)

 This lab offers an introductory level, hands-on session with installation of Oracle Verrazzano Enterprise Container Platform, deployment of a Java Platform, Enterprise Edition (Java EE) application running on Oracle WebLogic Server + Microservices built using Helidon, Updating and redeployment of Microservice.
-You will also explore Oracle Verrazzano Enterprise Container Platform tools, including OpenSearch, Grafana and Prometheus.
+You will also explore Verrazzano tools, including OpenSearch, Grafana and Prometheus.

 ---

 ### [Modern Application Development with Oracle Kubernetes Environment and Oracle Verrazzano Enterprise Container Platform](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3323)

 This lab offers an introductory level, hands-on session with installation of Oracle Verrazzano Enterprise Container Platform, build and deployment of a microservice application built with Helidon.
-You will also explore Oracle Verrazzano Enterprise Container Platform tools, including OpenSearch, Grafana and Prometheus.
+You will also explore Verrazzano  tools, including OpenSearch, Grafana and Prometheus.

 ---

 ### [Deploy a Spring Boot application to Oracle Cloud Infrastructure Container Engine for Kubernetes using Oracle Verrazzano Enterprise Container Platform](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3680)

 This lab offers an introductory level, hands-on session with installation of Oracle Verrazzano Enterprise Container Platform, build and deployment of a microservice application built with Spring boot.
-You will also explore Oracle Verrazzano Enterprise Container Platform tools, including OpenSearch, Grafana and Prometheus.
+You will also explore Verrazzano tools, including OpenSearch, Grafana and Prometheus.

 ---

 ### [Deploy a Tomcat application to Oracle Cloud Infrastructure Container Engine for Kubernetes using Oracle Verrazzano Enterprise Container Platform](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3621)

 This lab offers an introductory level, hands-on session with installation of Oracle Verrazzano Enterprise Container Platform, build and deployment of a Java application running on Tomcat.
-You will also explore Oracle Verrazzano Enterprise Container Platform tools, including OpenSearch, Grafana and Prometheus.
+You will also explore Verrazzano tools, including OpenSearch, Grafana and Prometheus.